-At its most basic, Bluetooth is a wireless communication technology that allows devices to connect remotely to other devices.
-In terms of hearing aid technology, Bluetooth capability allows hearing aids to connect wirelessly to cell phones, televisions, and computers and tablets.
+Bluetooth is a wireless communication technology that allows devices to connect remotely to other devices.
+In terms of hearing aid technology, Bluetooth capability allows hearing aids to connect wirelessly to cell phones, televisions, and computers or tablets.

 Bluetooth hearing aids can also connect directly to your laptop or tablet.
 You can watch Netflix, conduct video chats, and laugh at Youtube videos all through your hearing aids.
 You control the volume through a separate remote, rather than struggling with computer speakers.

-Another disadvantage of hearing aids with Bluetooth is the battery drain.
-Bluetooth capability drains the battery of any device (turn it off on your cell phone to conserve battery!) and hearing aids are no exception.
-Hearing aid batteries are expensive to begin with, and another source of battery drain is something to be considered.
+Another consideration with Bluetooth hearing aids is battery drain.
+Bluetooth capability drains the battery faster for any device (turn it off on your cell phone to conserve battery!) and hearing aids are no exception.